Specifying efficient use of materials and considering their impact from manufacture to disposal.

 - If no, proceed to step 8.

-- If yes (for example, native New Zealand timbers and many overseas-sourced hardwoods), avoid specifying these products unless they can be sourced from recycled materials or from a sustainable managed source that has recognised certification (for example, imported hardwoods certified by the Forest Stewardship Council).
-(Often, demolition yards will have a great range of durable and good looking timber.)
+- If yes (for example, native New Zealand timbers and many overseas-sourced hardwoods), avoid specifying these products unless they can be sourced from recycled materials or from a sustainable managed source that has recognised certification (for example, imported hardwoods certified by the Forest Stewardship Council or timber certified under the Programme for the Endorsement of Forest Certification).

 8. Impacts of resource extraction: Are there significant eco-impacts from the process of mining or harvesting the raw materials?

-- If yes (for example, damage from certain timber harvesting practices, water run-off from a quarry), seek a supplier of material from recycled stock or those with credible third-party certification (for example.
-Forest Stewardship Council accreditation for timber).
+- If yes (for example, damage from certain timber harvesting practices, water run-off from a quarry), seek a supplier of material from recycled stock or those with credible third-party certification.